davy7125/polyphone/en/manual/annexes/midi-standards.md

-## MIDI Standards and soundfont compatibility
+## MIDI standards and soundfont compatibility

 MIDI standards define rules for the exchange of musical data between electronic devices (keyboards, sound modules, &hellip;) and software (virtual instruments, sequencers, &hellip;) to ensure their compatibility.
 Regarding soundfonts, these standards specify a series of instruments along with the bank and preset numbers to be used for each.
 Several standards exist: